-All young people are supported on a 1:1 or 2:1 basis by our caring, highly skilled and experienced play workers that support the project and work closely with a variety of professionals to ensure we offer the highest standards of care and support.
+All the young people are supported on a 1:1 or 2:1 basis by our caring, skilled and experienced playworkers, and we work closely with a variety of professionals as well as parents and carers to ensure we offer the highest standards of care and support.

 The children and young people experience:

-- Social interaction – access to social experience of play is key
+- Social interaction – access to the social experience of play is key

-- Arts & crafts – sharing ideas and using imagination
+- Arts & crafts – sharing ideas, sensory play and using their imagination

-- Music & dance – talent shows, singing, co-operative play
+- Music & dance – talent shows, singing and co-operative learning through play

-- Cultural play – breaking barriers and gaining new skills and ideas
+- Cultural play – breaking barriers and obtaining new skills and ideas

 - Entertainers – fun and refreshing, offering new activities and games.